EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Constituency building

-When the issue is clear, the work is finding the residents who care enough to act.
-Support level tagging, contact ladder progression, recruitment to neighborhood meetings and core teams.
+When the issue is clear, the work is finding the residents who care enough to act — support level tagging, contact ladder progression, and recruitment to neighborhood meetings and core teams.

 Captures: Strong · Leaning · Undecided · Will Volunteer · Core Team